About the course

 The Philosophy Centre in the Radcliffe Humanities building on Woodstock Road acts as a focal point for the faculty’s activities and contains, as well as lecturing and teaching space, a graduate computing room and a graduate common room.
 A wireless network runs throughout the Philosophy Centre.

-The Centre also contains the Philosophy Library, with over 25,000 volumes, a collection of approximately 80 periodicals, online access to many philosophical databases, and librarians trained in the specific bibliographic needs of philosophers.
+The Philosophy Centre also contains the Philosophy Library, with over 25,000 volumes, a collection of approximately 80 periodicals, online access to many philosophical databases, and librarians trained in the specific bibliographic needs of philosophers.
 Many college libraries also have extensive holdings in philosophy.

-Each term more than a dozen graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
+Each term around a dozen graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
 Specifically, MSt in Philosophy of Physics students become part of Oxford’s thriving academic community in philosophy of physics.
 Each term many seminars, lectures, and classes in philosophy of physics take place, some of which involve visiting speakers.
 There are also occasional workshops and conferences in philosophy of physics organised by members and graduate students in the faculty, and informal networks of study.

 Graduates are encouraged to organise their own seminars and reading groups, and they also run two societies: one invites distinguished speakers from the UK and around the world, while another gives graduates the opportunity to present papers to a graduate audience.